cloud-gov/cg-site/content/docs/compliance/incident-plans.md

 title: Contingency/incident plans
 ---

-You are responsible for contingency planning (disaster recovery planning) and security incident response planning for your customer system.
-Here are suggestions for developing your plans.
+You, as the customer, are responsible for contingency planning (disaster recovery planning) and security incident response planning for your customer system.
+To help, this page has suggestions for developing your plans.

 Here's the cloud.gov division of responsibility, as described in our [System Security Plan and Control-by-Control Inheritance matrix](/docs/security/fedramp-tracker/#how-you-can-use-this-p-ato):